PoeBlu/lono/docs/_docs/configsets.md

 nav_order: 20
 ---

 Configsets are a way to configure your EC2 instances.
+Configsets are essentially a configuration management tool.

 They work with the [AWS::CloudFormation::Init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html) and [cfn-init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-init.html).
 You can use them to configure and update your EC2 instances automatically.
 Lono allows you to leverage configsets in a reusable way.

 ## Configuration Management Tool

-Essentially, it's a lightweight configuration management tool.
 There are several configuration management tools out there: [chef](https://www.chef.io/configuration-management/), [puppet](https://puppet.com/), [ansible](https://www.ansible.com/), [salt](https://docs.saltstack.com/en/latest/).
-They all, including configsets, can do these 3 steps:
+They all, including configsets, usually perform these 3 steps:

 1. Install a package
 2. Configure it
 3. Run it as a Service

-{% include configset-example.md %}
+{% include configsets/example.md %}

-This configset installs and ensures the httpd is running, even after the server is rebooted.

 ## Lono Makes Them Reusable